Optum/dce/docs/howto.md

 }
 ```

-Add the account to the pool using the DCE API
+Use the `/accounts` endpoint to add an account to the DCE accounts pool.

 **Request**